kayalion/vardump/README.md

 // Maximum length for the preview of a string
 $_ENV['VAR_DUMP_STRING_LENGTH'] = 100;

-// Name of the CLI theme class, only one implemented
+// Name of the CLI theme class
 $_ENV['VAR_DUMP_THEME_CLI'] = 'CliVarDumpTheme';

 // Name of the HTML theme class, choose between: